eatme-global/internal-documentation/docs/playbook/creating-payments-only-restaurants.md

 ### Wallet Types

 This section pertains to digital wallet payment methods.
-No options need to be enabled; all should remain in their default (off) state.
+No options need to be enabled, all should remain in their default (off) state.

 ![Wallet Types](/img/wallet-charges-custom-.png "Wallet Types")